 A thriving, walkable neighborhood is composed of a diverse mix of residential, commercial, and retail tenants.
 Your carless residents want to live near shops and offices for an easier commute.

 By converting your property into a mixed-use building, you can host both residential and commercial or retail tenants in your building.
 That way, you’ll boost livability for your residents by ensuring businesses and shops are easily accessible.
-You’ll also contribute to generating more foot traffic, keep your local streets livelier and safer, and drive community interactions.
+You’ll also help generate more foot traffic, keep your local streets livelier and safer, and drive community engagement.
 All of these factors will make your property a must-have in the eyes of younger generations.

 Takeaways

 City walkability is a popular urban planning movement that’s changing the way we live and travel in urban areas for the better.
-And younger generations, like millennials and Generation Z, are big proponents of walkable cities.
+And younger generations, such as millennials and Generation Z, are strong proponents of walkable cities.

-By adapting your property to the walkable city, you’ll cater to the preferences of two important generations of tenants while contributing to the atmosphere of your community.
+By adapting your property to the walkable city, you’ll cater to the preferences of two important tenant generations while contributing to your community’s atmosphere.
 The smart city of the future will be greener, more spacious, and easier to live in.
 And, with the right investments, you can start preparing for it today.